-First off, congratulations on the new gig.
+A: First off, congratulations on the new gig.
 Don’t forget to take your energetic cape to work to cover yourself from the tidal wave of emails rolling your way.
 Lucky duck.
 Receptionists have always been one of my favorite components of a business.
 Octopus reach, verbal improv specialists, and charismatically OCD.
 The great ones are invaluable to an organization.

 As for your cannabis prescription, my advice is to keep it to yourself at this new job for now.
 It is for no one other than yourself and your clinic.
 It’s completely up to you as to who you choose to enlighten with your diagnostic details.
 Same goes for dosing—less is more when it comes to information.
 Just have your medical identification on you or a photocopy of your ACMPR details (That’s what’s currently medical for us Canucks in Canada.
 If you live elsewhere, have the equivalent information with you).